 Frustrated, but nevertheless seeing both the necessity and the potential, Grant and Floyd decided to create a set of workshop protocols that would move beyond bullying.
 They broadened their focus to include all the social and emotional issues facing students today in our community schools.
 Furthermore, they were adamant that this new program be offered to schools at no cost whatsoever.

-They co-lead the first-ever Edge event in the spring of 2009 at Floyd's school in Rogue River.
+They ran the first-ever Edge event in the spring of 2009 at Floyd's school in Rogue River.